TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Introduction/Index.rst

 Feedback
 ^^^^^^^^

-For general questions about the documentation get in touch by writing to `documentation@typo3.org <mailto:documentation@typo3.org>`_.

 If you find a bug in this manual, please be so kind as to check the online version on https://docs.typo3.org/typo3cms/GettingStartedTutorial/.